 It serves both as a meeting place for the Tlingit people and a learning space for visitors.
 During the summer season, the Huna Tribal House is open to visitors in the afternoon from Monday through Saturday.

-As you walk the Tlingit Trail, take a moment to admire the intricate carvings on the two totems in front of the Huna Tribal House.
+As you walk the Tlingit Trail, which is one of the essential hikes in Glacier Bay National Park, take a moment to admire the intricate carvings on the two totems in front of the Huna Tribal House.
 Elsewhere on the trail, you can see the complete skeleton of a humpback whale called Snow and a Tlingit canoe.

 4. Hike Through a Lush Temperate Rain Forest